GrantSmithDoddle/230-AS-Physiotheraphy/src/client-information.md

 ---
-layout: 'layouts/col-offset.html'
+layout: "layouts/col-offset.html"
 image:
-    src: '/assets/img/client.jpg'
+    src: "/assets/img/client.jpg"
-    alt: 'asphysiotherapy Client Information'
+    alt: "asphysiotherapy Client Information"
-    title: 'asphysiotherapy Client Information'
+    title: "asphysiotherapy Client Information"
-title: 'Client Information'
+title: "Client Information"
-metaDesc: 'Cheltenham based Sports Injury and Physiotherapy Clinic with a fully equipped rehabilitation gym.'
+metaDesc: "Cheltenham based Sports Injury and Physiotherapy Clinic with a fully equipped rehabilitation gym."
-testimonial: 'Angela was extremely thorough and efficient at sorting out an on-going problem with my back and foot that I had put up with for a long time.'
+testimonial: "Angela was extremely thorough and efficient at sorting out an on-going problem with my back and foot that I had put up with for a long time."
-citation: 'Holly Wrigley'
+citation: "Holly Wrigley"
 ---

 **All new clients with have an initial examination/assessment and diagnosis of your problem.
 An individual management plan will be agreed and formulated together.**

 **Appointment times/fees:**